 Always think before what you share on your social media.
 These decisions should be made very judiciously, not giving away all your private information to people out there.
 Adjust your privacy settings so that only those who you trust with your private information can see your shared posts.

-Install security software such as Kaspersky, Norton Life Lock, McAfee etc. on your devices from reliable sources and keep it updated.
-These softwares provides data protection, manage access control and provide overall security to your devices.
+Install security software such as Kaspersky, Norton Life Lock, McAfee, etc. on your devices from reliable sources and keep it updated.
+These software’s provide data protection, manage access control and provide overall security to your devices.

 Always remember to log out of all your online accounts before closing them.
 If you don’t then anyone can have access to your information and data

-For more such articles and information regarding safety of seniors, stay connected to All About Seniors.
+For more such articles and information regarding the safety of seniors, stay connected to All About Seniors.